Arunprakaash/reinforcement_learning/snake_ai/readme.md

 ## snake_ai

-This project is an implementation of the classic Snake game using Pygame and Reinforcement Learning with PyTorch.
+This project uses Pygame and Reinforcement Learning with PyTorch to implement the classic Snake game.
 The goal is to train an agent to play the game autonomously and achieve the highest score possible.

 ### Requirements